GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

     !!!warning
         Used for quick testing with Jackrabbit and should be avoided.

-    1. Copy files to Jackrabbit container at `/opt/webdav`
+    1. Login to Jackrabbit container, for example: `kubectl -n gluu exec -ti jackrabbit-0 -- sh`.

+    1. Go to `/opt/webdav` directory; create any files or directory under this directory.

-    1. Run `python3 /app/scripts/jca_sync.py` .
+    1. Run `python3 /app/scripts/jca_sync.py`.

 ## Build pygluu-kubernetes installer